jcwang587/math-modeling/docs/03_fba.md

 Methodology for flux balance analysis.
 ```

-This is a very simple example for an FBA study, as shown in the Figure 5 (a), we will call the inside of the cell intracellular and outside cell as
+This is a very simple example for an FBA study, as shown in the Figure 5 (a), we will call the inside of the cell intracellular and outside cell as extracellular.
+The idea of picture figure (a) is that the cell consume something from the b1 side and b1 is the rate of consumption.
+Then it takes across the membrane that is called uptake, and once it is inside the cell that will called A .
+And then you see there is a series of reactions between these metabolites A B and C. And these reactions A to B and C to B are irreversible, and the one between A and C is reversible reaction.